programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 # Working with Larger Data Sets

-Notice how the above example would not scale well for a large data set - counting through all of the data points to find the right ones could be tedious.
-Think about what would happen if you were looking for the 96th year of data in a a data set with 150 years worth of data.
+Notice how the above example would not scale well for a large data set - counting through all of the data points to find the right ones would be very tedious.
+Think about what would happen if you were looking for information for year 96 in a data set with 150 years worth of data.

 You can actually select specific rows or columns of data if the data set is in a certain format.
 Load the `mtcars` data set into the console: